What is Unconventional Cash Flow?

 An outflow of all or part of the funding occurs when Company Z begins work on building the new branch office.
 Deposits, from revenues, that are made to repay the bank financing are recorded as cash inflow.
 When financing payments of either principal or interest are made to the back, such payments appear as cash outflows.

 Unconventional cash flow, on the other hand, reflects a series of cash flows in different directions over a period of time.
 Such cash flow profiles are very common among businesses that require periodic maintenance of equipment.

 Say, for example, an investor owns a 20-room hostel.
 The owner may see an unconventional cash flow because once every five years, a maintenance check and renovation need to be done to ensure the quality of the amenities that the hostel’s guests use.

-Another example of unconventional cash flow can be seen in people’s daily lives, such as the simple process of withdrawing money from an account to pay monthly expenses.
+Another example can be seen in people’s daily lives, such as the simple process of withdrawing money from an account to pay monthly expenses.
 A person who keeps a careful list of monthly expenses knows precisely how much he or she needs to withdraw from the bank.

 However, someone less careful with their finances may tend to initially withdraw more money than they need, then redeposit some of the withdrawn funds.
 In any event, they will have more complicated unconventional cash flows from month to month.

 Unconventional cash flow, as noted above, is characterized by a series of cash flows in different directions.
 This creates multiple different IRRs, which makes it more difficult for an analyst to value such a company.
 Once determined, IRRs are compared to the company’s hurdle rate or to the lowest possible return rate of a project.